will62794/will62794.github.io/_drafts/2025-04-09-transformers-not-transactions.md

 This isn't quite the same as the classical write skew constraint violation example, but it can still lead to a serialization anomaly.

+### Read-Only Anomaly

-Finally, what about Fekete's [read-only transaction anomaly](https://www.cs.umb.edu/~poneil/ROAnom.pdf)?
+What about Fekete's [read-only transaction anomaly](https://www.cs.umb.edu/~poneil/ROAnom.pdf)?
 The state transformer view also provides clarity on this, simplifying various views on this issue.
-Basically, Fekete's example is given as follows:
+Fekete's original example is given as follows:

 $$
 T_1: